Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.Exolix/README.md

 Swaps are displayed to users with the "CanViewInvoices" permission.
 By clicking on the links, you can view the status of the Exolix swap and the BTCPay invoice.

 ![image](https://github.com/user-attachments/assets/4605fdfa-f696-4851-9896-d949c271b35f)

+## Version History
+- **1.0.1** - Initial release
+- **1.0.2** - Fixed a bug with BSC in checkout, add TRX and POL/MATIC cryptos, add informations about support in checkout